 =" to assign a value.

-<" operator is used, then the source operand is interpreted as either
+<" is used for copying, in which case the source operand is interpreted as either

 - a tag name (if the operand does not contain a "